How PuanAI turns IELTS practice into usable feedback

 What is the difference between Result and Progress?

-Result is for a single submission.
-Progress aggregates repeated attempts into trends, criteria summaries, distributions, and strengths or weaknesses over time.
+Result is for one submission.
+Progress aggregates repeated attempts into trends, criteria summaries, distributions, and patterns that show whether practice is working over time.

 Can the methodology change over time?